jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 Also, as we all know, geographical location is very important.
 For example, Malaysia and Singapore are closer to one another than the Philippines.
-This causes better ping for Malaysia and Singapore players than the Philippines, now matter how good the connection is in the Philippines.
-This was proven by CS Online where the servers are located in Singapore.
+If the game server is located in Singapore, then this causes better ping for Malaysia and Singapore players than the Philippines, now matter how good the connection is in the Philippines.

+Another one is your firewall and real time antivirus.
+You can simply turn them off when you are playing.

 ## Useful Links